 3. Watch Your Tax Rates

 There’s nothing to ruin a stellar investment call like a huge tax bill–especially when it’s unexpected.
 When it comes to investing in commodities through exchange-traded products or other strategies, there are a number of tax-related nuances that can catch investors off guard.
-It’s worth the time to carefully research the tax implications of an investment before establishing a position, as the details of product structure can end up having a big impact on bottom line returns.
+It’s worth the time to carefully research the tax implications of an investment before establishing a position, as the details of product structure can end up having a big impact on bottom-line returns.

 Though some advisors may be hesitant to use ETNs due to the credit risk associated with these debt instruments, these vehicles can potentially offer some material tax advantages over other structures.
-ETNs are more “traditional” from a tax perspective in that they are taxed at the capital gains rates depending on holding period, and generally only incur a tax liability when a position is closed.
+ETNs are more “traditional” from a tax perspective in that they are taxed at the capital gains rate depending on holding period, and generally only incur a tax liability when a position is closed.

-Bottom Line: The tax consequences of commodity investments can be confusing–but incredibly important to bottom line returns.
+Bottom Line: The tax consequences of commodity investments can be confusing, but incredibly important, to bottom-line returns.

-4. China Can Make Or Break You
+4. China Can Make or Break You

 China is in the midst of a massive shift in demographics; the middle class is swelling, and more and more Chinese are moving from rural areas into the cities.
-That is leading to a surge in demand for all types of commodities, including copper needed in construction, platinum needed in automobiles, and corn and beef needed for higher quality diets.
-Given the massive size of China and its relative lack of home grown natural resources, the country has become one of the largest buyers for a wide range of commodities.
+This is leading to a surge in demand for all types of commodities, including copper needed in construction, platinum needed in automobiles, and corn and beef needed for higher quality diets.
+Given the massive size of China and its relative lack of home-grown natural resources, the country has become one of the largest buyers of a wide range of commodities.
 In other words, China’s appetite for raw materials can go a long ways towards determining the supply/demand outlook for a commodity [see also 25 Ways To Invest In Crude Oil].

 The “China factor” is certainly a net positive for commodity prices; the trends playing out there give support to commodity prices over the long haul.
 But over shorter periods of time, China can swing prices in either direction.
-News of a slowdown in China can pinch copper prices, as demand for new buildings there dwindles.
-If Chinese GDP growth comes in lighter than expected, it could weigh on soybeans prices.
+News of a slowdown in China can pinch copper prices as demand for new buildings there dwindles.
+If Chinese GDP growth comes in lighter than expected, it could weigh on soybean prices.

-Bottom Line: The world’s second largest economy carries a lot of sway over commodity prices; China’s ups and downs often ripple through markets.
+Bottom Line: The world’s second-largest economy carries a lot of sway over commodity prices; China’s ups and downs often ripple through markets.

-5. Low Inventories Can Lead To Backwardation
+5. Low Inventories Can Lead to Backwardation

-Even for advisors who grasp the nuances of contango and backwardation, understanding the causes of these market conditions can be extremely useful when considering a position in commodities.
+For advisors who grasp the nuances of contango and backwardation, understanding the causes of these market conditions can be extremely useful when considering a position in commodities.
 Backwardation in particular can be an interesting phenomenon to understand, as this relatively rare occurrence can indicate an opportunity to put the winds at your back.
 It’s helpful to think of backwardation in the context of supply:

-In other words, it is useful to perhaps think of backwardation as an indication of tight supplies for a commodity–which can precede a surge in prices if there is a shortfall of the resource in question.
+In other words, it is useful to perhaps think of backwardation as an indication of tight supplies for a commodity, which can precede a surge in prices if there is a shortfall of the resource in question.

 Bottom Line: Keep an eye out for backwardated futures curve; this phenomenon can be a sign of opportunity.

-6. Diversification Is Not A Given
+6. Diversification is Not a Given

-One of the primary reasons for investing in commodities is for the diversification benefits that they offer.
+One of the primary reasons for investing in commodities is for the diversification benefits they offer.
 In most cases, it is safe to assume that commodities will generally move on their own, apart from markets, as they typically have completely different price drivers.
 However, diversification is never a guarantee and is something that investors should always look into.
 A perfect example comes from gold and silver, two of the most popular commodities in the world.